Sjc1000/onEVENT/README.md

 If you're familiar with the JSON syntax this will some sort of sense to you.
 Ill explain what these are about:
 "eventname" is the eventname.py file ( without the .py ).
-It runs the event with the "params".
-	"result" can be 1 if you want the eventname.py to be true, or 0 if you want it to be false.
+It runs the event with the params. result can be 1 if you want the eventname.py to be true, or 0 if you want it to be false.

 You can add more than 1 event that will be called, they will all have to match their result for the action to be run.
 If this is confusing i can go into further detail.

-	"action" is the list of linux commands that you wish to run.
+action is the list of linux commands that you wish to run.
 It has double [[]] for a reason, The way the commands are set out is you need to seperate the commands params like ["command", "param1", "param2", "-b", "b param"] and since you can run more than one command its all contained in one big list.

 "action": [["notify-send","External HDD","External HDD connected! {0}"],["echo", "HD connected"]]

 this is an example of more than 1 command.

-	"repeat" can be "0" or "1", 0 if you only want the command to run once the event switches from false to true.
+repeat can be "0" or "1", 0 if you only want the command to run once the event switches from false to true.
 If it is 1 it will repeat depending on the "delay" param.
 "repeat" the time to wait between checking if the event is true or false.
 {"seconds": "ammount", "minutes": "ammount", "hours": "ammount"}

 {"seconds": 10, "minutes": 1}
 This will run the command every minute and 10 seconds.
 "alternative" is the command to run when the event switches from true to false.
 This obeys the repeat and delay rules as well.